Dragod/Radio/README.md

 # Radio

-### Listen your favourite Web Radio from cli, on Windows 10.
+### Listen your favourite Web Radio from CLI, on Windows 10.

 ![img](./assets/radio.png)